Bird Photography Gallery

 This page is for the Twitchers, the bird brains, and anyone who can’t look away when a bird flies into view.

-Whether it’s Arctic seabirds soaring over the fjords or songbirds flashing through the jungle canopy, birds remind me that the wild is alive everywhere.
+Whether it’s Arctic seabirds soaring over the fjords or songbirds flashing through a jungle canopy, birds are reminders that the wild is alive everywhere.

 With over 10,000 bird species around the world, there’s always something new to see, study, and photograph.